lurgh/infinitive-jkp717/README.md

 $ ./infinitive -httpport=8080 -serial=/dev/ttyUSB0
 ```

 Logs are written to stderr.
-For now I've been running Infinitive under screen.
-If folks are interested in a proper start/stop script and log management, submit a pull request or let me know.

 If the RS-485 adapter is properly connected to your ABCD bus you should immediately see Infinitive logging messages indicating it is receiving data, such as:

 ```
 INFO[0000] read frame: 2001 -> 4001: READ     000302